0xadeeb/brightnessController/README.md

 # Device Driver Implementation

 This is an implementation of a custom Linux device driver.
-It reads mouse clicks and changes the brightness of the screen.
-A left click decreases brightness and a right click increases brightness.
+It reads mouse scroll and changes the brightness of the screen.

-The module has been tested on Ubuntu 14.04 with a USB mouse.
+The module has been tested on Ubuntu 20.04, kernel moudle 5.14 with a USB mouse.

 ## Working